nvdla/doc/doc/ias/unit_description.rst

 Channel Post-Extension
 ~~~~~~~~~~~~~~~~~~~~~~

-Channel post-extension is an option of saving MAC performance for
+Channel post-extension is an option for improving MAC utilization for
-convolution with image input case.
+convolution with image input.

-In convolution pipeline, one atomic operation requires 64 elements in
+In the Convolution Pipeline, one atomic operation requires 64 elements in
-channel dimension (exclude Winograd case).
-If the channel size of input
+channel dimension (excluding Winograd mode).
+If the channel size of the input
-data cube is less than 64, MACs are not 100% activation in each cycle.
+data cube is less than 64, MACs are not 100% utilized in each cycle.
 Thus, MAC efficiency depends on channel size in DC mode and image input
 mode.